cnbuff410/Libsvm-androidjni/README.md

     A array of data vector: value1, value2, ... , valueN
     A array of index vector: index1, index2, ..., indexN
     Dimensions of the matrix: rowNum, colNum
-    Flag for probability prediction: always false(0) for now A model file: obtained from training
+    Flag for probability prediction: 0 for no, 1 for yes A model file: obtained from training
     A array of labels: Predicted labels for each data vector